 1. Does your plan take new tax laws into account?

-Included in that overhaul were major changes to individual income taxes, deductions, business taxes, and estate taxes — all of which can affect your estate plan.
-In other words, because of these tax changes, your estate plan might not protect your estate as well as it could, or it may not protect it at all!
+Included in that overhaul were major changes to individual income taxes, deductions, business taxes, and estate taxes — all of which can dramatically impact your estate plan.

 If you have not spoken with an estate planning attorney (and a financial adviser, for that matter) since the new tax laws came into effect, we strongly recommend doing so.